ivan-markov-666/beelms/fe/README.md

 - the page title shows "UI Demo" and explains the purpose of the screen;
 - the "Примерни задачи" section is easy to spot and is rendered as a numbered list;
-- there are at least 5 tasks covering buttons, text inputs, dropdowns, checkboxes/radios and a table/list with a Reset behavior (as implemented by `STORY-WS3-FE-UI-DEMO-PAGE`).
+- there are at least 5 tasks covering buttons, text inputs, dropdowns, checkboxes/radios and a table/list with a Reset behavior (as implemented by `STORY-WS3-FE-UI-DEMO-PAGE`);
+- the sandbox UI below the header includes buttons, text fields, a dropdown, a checkbox/radio group and a small table that react to user input, and the Reset button restores their default state without a page reload.